design-patterns-for-humans/brazilian-portuguese/README.md

 And that about wraps it up.
 I will continue to improve this, so you might want to watch/star this repository to revisit.
 Also, I have plans on writing the same about the architectural patterns, stay tuned for it.

-## 👬 Contribution
+## 👬 Contribuição

-- Report issues
+- Reporte issues
-- Open pull request with improvements
+- Abra um pull request com melhorias
-- Spread the word
+- Espelhe aos amigos

-- Reach out to me directly at kamranahmed.se@gmail.com or [@kamranahmedse](http://twitter.com/kamranahmedse)
+Este repositório foi do inglês traduzido [daqui](https://github.com/kamranahmedse/design-patterns-for-humans) e você pode encontrar o autor original em kamranahmed.se@gmail.com ou [@kamranahmedse](http://twitter.com/kamranahmedse)

-## License
+## Licensa
 MIT © [Kamran Ahmed](http://kamranahmed.info)